Skip to content

 • A boosted post is a post on your Facebook timeline that you add money to in order to target a specific audience.

-• A sponsored ad lets you customize your message, your audience, and your call-to-action to help improve your response rates.
+• A sponsored ad lets you customize your message, your audience, and your call to action to improve your response rates.

-Here’s what a sponsored ad looks like on Facebook:
+Here’s a snow removal ad example on Facebook:

 image of a snow removal sponsored ad on Facebook